cknoll/yamlpyowl/README.md

 Semantic Web Rule Language (SWRL) rules can be defined with the keyword `swrl_rule`.
 See [regional-rules.owl.yml](examples/regional-rules.owl.yml) for example usages.

+## Proxy Individuals

+The python package [`owlready2`](https://owlready2.readthedocs.io) and most owl reasoners do not support meta classes (also called "punning").
+However, sometimes it is necessary to express knowledge which refers to a class and not primarily to its instances.
+This can be modeled with "proxy individuals". yamlpyowl has the following optional keyword for this: `__create_proxy_individual`.
+Allowed values are `True`, `recursive`, and `False` (default).

+## Command Line Interface

+yamlpyowl comes with a command line interface which is automatically installed via pip.
+Main purpose: simple conversion from yaml to rdfxml format.
+See `yamlpyowl --help` for more information.

 # Documentation
 Ordinary documentation does not yet exist.
 However, the following might be at least somewhat useful: